BMW X3 hybrid running costs, insurance, warranty & tax

 BMW X3 hybrid insurance group

-The X3 xDrive30e starts in insurance group 38 in SE and X-Line trims, but stepping up to M Sport will bring a slight hike to group 39.
+The X3 xDrive30e starts in insurance group 38 in X-Line trim, but stepping up to M Sport will bring a slight hike to group 39.
 It's cheaper to insure an xDrive20d by a factor of 10 insurance groups or so – mainly due to the added potential repair costs incurred by the complexity of a plug-in hybrid system.

 BMW offers a three-year/unlimited-mileage warranty on all its cars, so that applies here.
 However, as is often the case, there's a separate arrangement for the electrical element.
 The car's battery is covered by a six-year/60,000-mile warranty as standard; provided you've kept up with recommended servicing, you can pay to extend the warranty after this.